aiidateam/aiida-tutorials/docs/sections/running_processes/workflows.md

 This is a fully automated workflow that will:

 1. Run a calculation on the cell to relax both the cell and the atomic positions (`vc-relax`).
-2. Refine the symmetry of the relaxed structure, and find a standardized cell using [SeeK-path][seek-path].
+2. Refine the symmetry of the relaxed structure, and find a standardized cell using {{ seekpath }}.
 3. Run a self-consistent field calculation on the refined structure.
-4. Run a band structure calculation at a fixed Kohn-Sham potential along a standard path between high-symmetry k-points determined by [SeeK-path][seek-path].
+4. Run a band structure calculation at a fixed Kohn-Sham potential along a standard path between high-symmetry k-points determined by {{ seekpath }}.

 ## Submitting a work chain

-In order to run this work chain, you should again open the `verdi shell`.
-You should then load the work chain using its entry point and the `WorkflowFactory`:
+In order to run this work chain, open the `verdi shell` and load the work chain using its entry point and the `WorkflowFactory`:

 ```{code-block} ipython